 - 6.2.1.
-Specified Minimum Yield Strength of Connected Material Less Than 40 ksi: When ASTM A490 bolts are pretensioned in connected material of specified minimum yield strength less than 40 ksi, ASTM F436 washers shall be used under both the bolt head and nut. - 6.2.2.
+Specified Minimum Yield Strength of Connected Material Less Than 40 ksi: When ASTM A490 or F2280 bolts are pretensioned in connected material of specified minimum yield strength less than 40 ksi, ASTM F436 washers shall be used under both the bolt head and nut, except that a washer is not needed under the head of an ASTM F2280 round head twist-off bolt. - 6.2.2.
 Calibrated Wrench Pretensioning: When the calibrated wrench pretensioning method is used, an ASTM F436 washer shall be used under the turned element. - 6.2.3.
 Twist-Off-Type Tension-Control Bolt Pretensioning: When the twist-off-type tension-control bolt pretensioning method is used, an ASTM F436 washer shall be used under the nut as part of the fastener assembly. - 6.2.4.
-Direct-Tension-Indicator Pretensioning: When the direct-tension-indicator pretensioning method is used, an ASTM F436 washer shall be used as follows: - (1) When the nut is turned and the direct tension indicator is located under the bolt head, an ASTM F436 washer shall be used under the nut; - (2) When the nut is turned and the direct tension indicator is located under the nut, an ASTM F436 washer shall be used between the nut and the direct tension indicator; - (3) When the bolt head is turned and the direct tension indicator is located under the nut, an ASTM F436 washer shall be used under the bolt head; and, - (4) When the bolt head is turned and the direct tension indicator is located under the bolt head, an ASTM F436 washer shall be used between the bolt head and the direct tension indicator. - 6.2.5.
-Oversized or Slotted Hole: When an oversized or slotted hole occurs in an outer ply, the washer requirements shall be as given in Table 6.1.
-The washer used shall be of sufficient size to completely cover the hole.
+Direct-Tension-Indicator Pretensioning: When the direct-tension-indicator pretensioning method is used, an ASTM F436 washer shall be used as follows: - (1) When the nut is turned and the direct tension indicator is located under the bolt head, an ASTM F436 washer shall be used under the nut; - (2) When the nut is turned and the direct tension indicator is located under the nut, an ASTM F436 washer shall be used between the nut and the direct tension indicator; - (3) When the bolt head is turned and the direct tension indicator is located under the nut, an ASTM F436 washer shall be used under the bolt head; and,

 Table 6.1.
-Washer Requirements for Bolted Joints with Oversized and Slotted Holes in the Outer Ply
+Washer Requirements for Pretensioned and Slip-Critical Bolted Joints with Oversized and Slotted Holes in the Outer Ply

-ASTM Nominal Bolt Hole Type in Outer Ply Designation Diameter d b , in.
-Oversized Short-Slotted Long-Slotted A325 or F1852 1 / 2 -1 1 / 2 ASTM F436 ^a \mathfrak{H}{16} -inthick plate ≤1 washer or continuous bar ^{b,c} A490 >1 ASTM F436 with $\frac{5}{16}$ -inthicknes 16 -inthickness ^b ^{5/} 16 -inthick hardened plate washer or hardened continuous bar ^ь ^a This requirement shall not apply to heads of tension-control bolt assemblies that meet the
+ASTM Nominal Bolt Hole Type in Outer Ply Designation Diameter, d_b , in.
+Oversized Short-Slotted Long-Slotted A325 or F1852 1/2 - 11/2 ASTM F436 ^a ASTM F436 with 5/16 in. thickness ^{a,b,d} 5⁄15 in. thick plate washer or ≤ 1 continuous bar b,c A490 or F2280 >1 ASTM F436 washer with either a 3⁄4 in. thick plate washer or continuous bar b,c

-This requirement shall not apply to heads of tension-control bolt assemblies that meet the requirements in Section 2.7 and provide a bearing circle with a diameter that is equal to or greater than the diameter of the corresponding ASTM F436 washer.
+This requirement shall not apply to heads of round head tension-control bolt assemblies that meet the requirements in Section 2.7 and provide a bearing circle diameter that meets the requirements of ASTM F1852 or F2280.